 CLAT 2024 Question Paper with Solutions PDF - Download Answer Key

-The CLAT question paper 2024 is going to be a treasure to learn from for the aspirants sitting for the exam later on.
-The complete solution set with explanations, marking schemes, and set-wise answer keys is appreciated to segment the solution of every problem along with its approach.
-This year, the test is organized at 139 test centres in India in two hours starting from 2 p.m. on 3 December 2023, which is the latest pattern that the Consortium of National Law Universities (NLUs) adopted.
-The PDF containing the complete solution is downloadable and useful in understanding the perspective of the examiner, techniques of solving questions and common pitfalls to be avoided.
+The CLAT 2024 exam was held on 3 December 2023 from 2 p.m. which followed the latest pattern that the Consortium of National Law Universities (NLUs) adopted.
+This article describes the complete solution set with explanations, marking schemes, and set-wise answer keys is appreciated to segment the solution of every problem along with its approach. which is the latest pattern that the PDF containing the complete solution is downloadable and useful in understanding the perspective of the examiner, techniques of solving questions and common pitfalls to be avoided.
 This analysis has special value as this is the latest exam trend and usually improves scores in the range of 5 to 8%.
+The CLAT 2025 exam has also been successfully concluded on 1st December 2024.
+The students appearing for the CLAT 2026 are advised to thoroughly practice the previous year's question papers to excel in exams.

 CLAT 2024 Question Paper with Answer Key & Detailed Solutions PDF